![]() ![]() Choose another writer in this calendar:

 ideal socialist hero.
 This work turned out to be a critical success and

-The protagonist is Nellie Cook, née Cotter, a Socialist, journalist,
+The protagonist is Nellie Cook, née Cotter, a Socialist, journalist, seductress.
+Stead's book was listed in The Modern Library: The 200 Best Novels in English Since 1950

-portrait of the egoistic and tyrannical Sam Pollit, reflected partly
+portrait of the egoistic and tyrannical Sam Pollit reflected partly

 no longer on speaking terms.
-Stead set the bitter story on the east
+Stead set the bitter story on the East

-coast of the United States.
+Coast of the United States.
 In the depiction of a disintegrating family

 and its consequences for the children and all involved, Stead used